akshitagarwal10/Chrome-extension-FindAndReplace/README.md

 -Make sure the Developer mode checkbox is ticked in the middle-top of the screen.

--Click Load unpacked Extenion and select the folder.
+-Click Load unpacked Extension and select the folder.

--Go to the wikipedia page of Donald Trump and enjoy :D!!
+-Go to the wikipedia page of Donald Trump and enjoy and see if its working :D!!

 *To change the words or strings of your choice to another, make changes to the replace.js file accordingly, reload the chrome://extensions/ page and you are good to go.